arnaudbos/i-rant/content/loom-part-2-blocking.md

 illustration above is the kernel's.

 So, in a nutshell, when a thread is scheduled to run, its instructions are executed one after the other by the CPU.
-Up until it finishes or a blocking call is made.
+Up until it finishes, or a blocking call is made.

 {{< gallery title="Close Encounters of the Blocking Kind" >}}
   {{% galleryimage file="/img/loom/context-switch-2.png"